wordswords/vWorkbench/README.md

 ## Aider

+1.
 - `aider`: Start interactive ChatGPT AI code assistant.
-- When using tmuxinator's 'hack' project, Aider will watch the project directory for changes and provide assistance.
+- When typing `hack <dir>` from the shell, Aider will watch the project directory for changes and provide assistance.

+2.
-- When Aider is watching the project directory:
+- While Aider is watching the project directory:
 - Writing a comment with `AI` at the end is an instruction for aider.
 - Writing a comment with `AI!` at the end triggers aider to read all AI comments and make changes to your code.
 - Writing a comment with `AI?` triggers aider to answer your question.